HowieWork/howiework/README.md

 [My diverse background prepares me with both design and development skills](https://www.howiework.com/posts/what-ive-learned-about-architecture-and-web-development): a keen eye for design; professional experience using a wide range of digital design tools; design thinking, proven problem solving, research and analytical skills.

 Seeking a web developer role or relevant to grow my career as a professional web developer.
-My current focus is on polishing my MERN stack skills.
+Currently, I am working on [Repeat App](https://twitter.com/howiework/status/1496848333289271300) - a full-stack project aims to improve language skills and solidifying [Data structure and Algorithm](https://github.com/HowieWork/data-structure-and-algorithms).

 **Watch a video**:
 I also made [a self-introduction video](https://youtu.be/HY-1dhShcHk).